Vegan Dips, Salad Dressings, and Sauces

 • Sea salt, to taste

-1. In a Vitamix or blender, combine the cashews, miso, lemon juice, nutmeg, and 1/2 cup of the water.
+1. In a strong blender, combine the cashews, vinegar, lemon juice, miso, nutritional yeast, salt (to taste) and a little water.
 Blend to make a thick, coarse purée.
-With the machine running, gradually add the remaining water and blend until smooth and the consistency of whipped cream.
-Add salt to taste.
+With the machine running, gradually add desired water to blend until smooth and the consistency of heavy whipping cream.
 (Add more water to make a thinner cream for soup garnishes.)

 2. Store in an airtight container in the refrigerator for up to 4 days.